platform9/appctl/README.md

 To deploy an app, run ```./appctl deploy```

-The deploy command will deploy the specified container image using the provided name into Platform9 and automatically provision a public fully qualified domain with a unique port to access the application.
+The deploy command will deploy the specified container image using the provided name into Platform9 and automatically provision a fully qualified domain with a unique port to access the application.

 ```sh
 % ./appctl deploy --help